upbound/docs/content/spaces/integrations.md

 ### Argo

 Spaces provides an optional plugin to assist with integrating a managed control plane in a Space with Argo CD.
 You must enable the plugin for the entire Space at Spaces install-time.
 The plugin's job is to propagate the connection details of each managed control plane in a Space to Argo CD.

+#### On cluster Argo CD

-Run the following to enable the plugin:
+If you are running Argo CD on the same cluster as the Space, run the following to enable the plugin:

 ```bash
 helm -n upbound-system upgrade --install spaces \